pixl8/Preside-Documentation/docs/02.devguides/06.workingwiththericheditor/page.md

         , toolbar = "mytoolbar"
     };

-    // in the PresideCMS version of the toolbar configuration, toolbar groups
+    // in the Preside version of the toolbar configuration, toolbar groups
     // are simply comma separated lists of buttons and dividers.
 Toolbar groups
     // are then delimited by the pipe ('|') symbol. settings.ckeditor.toolbars.mytoolbar = 'Source,-,NewPage,Preview,-,Templates'